 Compliance Review Officers will be available to assist FMCSA on national strike force initiatives.
 The MCSU will utilize 2 part-time Compliance Investigators to conduct 12 carrier interventions during FY 2022.
 All carrier interventions are assigned by the Federal Programs Manager from the Alabama Division of FMCSA.
 Each part-time Compliance Investigator will be expected to complete a minimum of 6 investigations/interventions.
+The number of personnel conducting compliance investigations may increase as determined by the hiring expectations of the agency.
+Until such time additional personnel are allocated, MCSU personnel will continue focusing on Traffic Crash Reduction and congressionally mandated New Entrant Safety Audits.
 Intervention activity is being reported on a monthly basis to the Division Administrator of the FMCSA Alabama Division.